Cadasta/cadasta-docs/en/11-qgis-plugin.md

 ![connect to user account](/assets/qgis-plugin-install-03.png)

 Now, select `Vector > Cadasta > User Settings`.
-This is the window where you can switch accounts or platforms (demo vs platform).
+This is the window where you can switch accounts or platforms (`demo` vs `platform` vs `platform-staging`).

 ![User settings](/assets/qgis-plugin-install-04.png)

-Enter the platform you are working on (either `https://demo.cadasta.org/` or `https://platform.cadasta.org/`) and your username and password.
+Enter the platform you are working on (either `https://demo.cadasta.org/`,`https://platform.cadasta.org/` or `https://platform-staging.cadasta.org/`) and your username and password.

 Then, hit **Connect** in the lower left.
 Hitting "Connect" talks to the Cadasta server to make sure that If all has been done correctly, you'll get a `Success`message.